SNOW HILL – New information has two of the Worcester County Commissioners questioning a recent decision to hire a workforce engagement specialist.

-Fawn Mete, who served as the contractual program manager for that program, emailed the commissioners Feb.
+The contractual program manager emailed the commissioners Feb.
 8 disputing those claims.
 She said the compensation figures Perlozzo gave were inaccurate and that there had been reporting of program success.

 “All metrics that were included in my approved contract and program proposal were reported on annually,” she said.
 “I held a public STEM Recognition Ceremony each summer, where exhaustive qualitative data was presented by program participants and employer partners themselves.
 Quantitative data on participation was distributed at each event.
 Most commissioners personally attended these events at least once.”

 She also took exception to Perlozzo’s statement that no full-time STEM jobs had resulted from the program.
 She included 2019 correspondence with the commissioners that referenced 11 program participants who had accepted full-time local jobs in STEM.
 She went on to name others who now worked in the local area in STEM fields.

 She also detailed her previous recommendations regarding the program as well as other details that she said weren’t addressed accurately by Perlozzo.